jessemarek/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  *Stateful class components require the use of a `constructor()` function along with `super()` and a state object.
+Example: `this.state = { something: 'some value' }`*

 2. Describe the different phases of the component lifecycle.

+  *The component lifecycle consists of Mounting, Updating and Unmounting.
+These can be thought of as the birth, growth and death of a component.
+Mounting is when the component is first rendered.
+Updating is when a component is re-rendered after changes in state occur.
+Unmounting is when a component is removed or destroyed*

 3. Demonstrate an understanding of class component lifecycle methods.

+  *Some class component lifecycle methods include `componentDidMount()`, `componentDidUpdate()` and `componentWillUnmount()`. `cDM` will only be called once in the component's lifecycle and it occurs after the component first mounts.
+This can cause the component to be re-rendered if any changes to state are called inside of `cDM`. `cDU` will be called any time the component is updated which also causes it to be re-rendered.
+It is important to use conditional logic inside `cDU` otherwise there is a high chance and infinite loop will be created and cause the users machine to eventually crash.*

 4. Define stateful logic.

+  *Stateful Logic is also know as Non-Visual Behavior.
+It is the code that defines the behavior of a component and while it may impact what the user sees in a component, the user does not see the stateful logic itself.*

 5. Describe how to test a React component with React Testing Library.